-- We undertake an external visual check for any damage.
+- An external visual check for any damage.

-- We carry out pressure tests to check for leaks.
-If there are leaks, we determine how many and their placement etc
+- Pressure tests to check for leaks.
+If there are leaks, we determine how many and their placement etc.

-- We then take the cooler apart (some can be taken apart to a greater degree than others) to look inside and carry out internal visual checks.
+- Take the cooler apart (some can be taken apart to a greater degree than others) to look inside and carry out internal visual checks.
 We are looking for any wear and tear, signs of erosion or corrosion, and other issues.